-How to simulate an event:
+How to use:

-- 1. Refer to the Events Summary Table to get the event number and details for the specific event you are interested in. - 2.
+- 1. Refer to the Events Summary Table to get the event number and details for the specific event. - 2.
 Set the event number with parameter No. 1402. - 3.
-Activate the simulation by setting parameter No. 1401 to your desired simulation response. - 4.
-When you want to end the simulation, set parameter No. 1401 back to "Disabled". - 5.
-If required, give a Fault Reset command to acknowledge a simulated event. - 6.
+Activate the simulation by setting parameter No. 1401 to the desired simulation response. - 4.
+To end the simulation, set parameter No. 1401 back to "Disabled". - 5.
+If required, give a Fault Reset command to acknowledge the simulated event. - 6.
 If required, reboot the converter to acknowledge "Trip Locked" events.

-P3.2.3.1 Event Simulation No. 1401
+P3.2.3.3 Event Simulation No. 1401

 Simulates the selected event with the selected response.
-Simulation begins when changing value from Disabled.
+The simulation begins when changing the value from Disabled.
 To reset a simulated event, this parameter must be set back to Disabled first.

 No. Name Description 0 Disabled Event simulator is inactive 1 Lowest Response The event selected with parameter No. 1402 is activated with its lowest event response.
-Note that if the event can be configured with a response parameter, the response parameter's setting will apply to the simulation.
+If the event can be configured with a response parameter, the response parameter's setting applies to the simulation.
 10 Highest Response The event selected with parameter No. 1402 is activated with its highest event response.
-Note that if the event can be configured with a response parameter, the response parameter's setting will apply to the simulation.
+If the event can be configured with a response parameter, the response parameter's setting applies to the simulation.

-P3.2.3.2 Event Sim.
+P3.2.3.3 Event Sim.
 Number No. 1402

-Select an event to be simulated by its number.
-Refer to the Error!
-Reference source not found. section to check the number of each event.
+Select the number of an event to be simulated.
+Refer to the Troubleshooting section to check the number of each event.